bazi/gsb4j/README.md

 ## HTTP Proxy
 There is a ready HTTP proxy for Gsb4j.
 This is handy for those who want a quick run to see all things working.
-You can download a fat jar, launch it, and you are ready to check some URLs.
-Here is how to launch the jar and how to make use of Gsb4j through HTTP endpoint.
+You can download an archive, extract it, and launch right away - and you are ready to check URLs.
+Here is how to launch HTTP proxy and how to check URLs.

 Extract downloaded archive to your desired location: